net-vinothkumar/demo-docker/README.md

 How to create Docker Image and run Java App (Spring Boot Jar) in a Docker Engine | InterviewDot

 # What is Docker ?
+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 # Difference between VMs and Docker Containers ?
 ![vm vs containers](https://user-images.githubusercontent.com/30971809/55304291-08e4bf00-544b-11e9-8098-59eba5d6fdf4.jpg)